 Required Courses: Offered at Wenatchee and Omak campuses

-Prerequisites: computer literacy skills and qualifying COMPASS assessment scores for placement in ENGL& 101 and MATH& 171 or higher.*
+Prerequisites: computer literacy skills and qualifying test assessment scores for placement in ENGL& 101 and MATH& 171 or higher.*

 To be eligible for either of the associate degrees or the certificate, students must earn at least a "C" grade (2.0) in all ECE core courses and a cumulative 2.0 grade point average.